CEG1701 : Mapping Fieldcourse

 Lecture are there to support the fieldcourse activities and guide the students through the fieldcourse.
 Lectures will allow the students to obtain new materials related to fieldcourse activities and help to discuss data and skills during the fieldcourse activities.

 The format of resits will be determined by the Board of Examiners

 |Written exercise||2||M||100||Coursework involves: Group work (75%) - field report and calculation and Individual assessment (25%) - report, approx. 500 words.|

 Assessment Rationale And Relationship

-The assessment elements check the students understanding of surveying methodologies and how the theory and skills of surveying is applied in the field.
-It assesses the students ability to apply surveying techniques, and how to use data acquired in the field to calculate coordinates.
+The assessment elements check the students understanding of mapping and surveying methodologies and how the theory and skills of surveying is applied in the field.
+It assesses the students ability to apply mapping and surveying techniques, and how to use data acquired in the field to calculate coordinates.
 Additionally, it assess the ability to translate coordinates into plotting and the mapping skills of students.